PolusAI/image-tools/segmentation/polus-imagej-threshold-maxlikelihood-plugin/README.md

 # ImageJ threshold maxLikelihood

-Implements a maximum likelihood threshold method by Dempster, Laird, Rubin and
+Implements a maximum likelihood threshold method using the [EM algorithm](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) by Dempster, Laird, Rubin and Glasbey:
-Glasbey:

 A. P. Dempster, N. M. Laird, and D. B. Rubin, "Maximum likelihood from incomplete data via the EM algorithm," Journal of the Royal Statistical Society,